A Survey of Scaling in Large Language Model Reasoning

+Table~\ref{tab:cross_dimension_compare} summarizes the core trade-offs across these four scaling dimensions, including what is scaled, their main benefits and costs, typical failure modes, and the task settings for which they are best suited.
+Although these dimensions are often studied separately, they differ systematically in where computation is allocated, what benefits they provide, and what limitations they introduce.
+The following sections examine each dimension in detail.

 By systematically reviewing the scaling of reasoning in LLMs, this survey aims to bridge the gap between empirical scaling strategies and reasoning improvements.
-This provides insights into when and why scaling enhances reasoning and occasionally introduces limitations.
-We hope this work will serve as a valuable resource for researchers and practitioners in advancing LLM reasoning through effective and efficient scaling techniques.
+Beyond summarizing representative methods, we seek to clarify when and why scaling improves reasoning, where its returns diminish, and what new challenges it introduces.
+We hope this survey serves as a useful resource for both researchers and practitioners seeking effective, efficient, and reliable ways to advance LLM reasoning.